 Attainable Housing Strategy and Resources

 The City of Saskatoon plays an important role in encouraging and facilitating the creation of housing in Saskatoon.
 While we do not build or operate housing, the Attainable Housing Program has administered a number of programs designed to increase the supply of both attainable (subsidized) rental housing and purpose built (market priced) rental housing, as well as entry-level homeownership options.

 Attainable Rental Housing

 Rental housing is considered affordable if the rent charged is 30 percent or less of the tenant's income.
 Affordable rental units have received grants from the City, the Saskatchewan Housing Corporation and charitable organizations to ensure that the rent charged for these units is affordable to low income households.

 Over twenty agencies have affordable rental units in Saskatoon ranging from emergency shelters to long term rental units.
-To qualify for affordable rental housing, your household income must be below the Saskatchewan Household Income Maximums (SHIMS) as shown in the table below.
+To qualify for affordable rental housing, your household income must be below the Saskatchewan Household Income Maximums (SHIMS) as shown in the table below (As of July 2023).

 Some agencies use different income limits, so it is best to check with the agency to verify the income limits they are using.
 Here is a List of Affordable Rental Providers in Saskatoon.